-The following situations will result in suspension and police charges:
+The following situations will result in suspension and/or police charges:

-- 1. Fighting after attempts have been made to resolve a specific conflict. - 2.
+- Fighting after attempts have been made to resolve a specific conflict. - 2.
 An unprovoked student attack on another student. - 3.
-Bringing a non-school related issue to school which results in a fight.
+Bringing a non-school related issue to school which results in a fight. - 4.
+Filming acts of violence or destructive behavior. - Students must avoid physical altercations & immediately seek an adult. - Students may not retaliate in any manner that may cause harm or injurty.